unfoldingWord/uw-languages-rcl/src/demos/LanguageDisplay.md

-### Simple example

-This is a component that displays the language in the standard foramt.
+This is a component that displays the language in the standard format.

 *NOTE: there is code that checks for an undefined language code, which returns the string "unk" for all attribute values, except for the input language code.*